High-Resolution PTDF-Based Planning of Storage and Transmission Under High Renewables: Results

 \subsubsection{TR-Benders Module}

 The TR-Benders demonstrates improved tractability by decoupling first-stage investment decisions from per-scenario operations.
 Table \ref{tab:benders_time_iter} reports time limits, iteration counts, and average seconds per iteration for each 5-year investment period.
-Iteration time increases over the planning horizon because progress each round is paced by the most challenging SP/representative day: the algorithm advances only after all cuts are generated. \emph{The slowest iterations coincide with intensive storage operation and pronounced congestion, which prolong SP solves due to storage time-coupling and ongoing discovery of violated thermal-limit constraints.} Further computational improvement may be attained by pre-screening thermal violations.
+Iteration time increases over the planning horizon because progress each round is paced by the most challenging SP/representative day: the algorithm advances only after all cuts are generated.

+To further illustrate this effect, the final TR-Benders investment configuration was fixed and the operational SP was solved for each representative day, as shown in Figure \ref{fig:storage_runtime}.
+The results show that computational effort increases with storage energy throughput, defined as the total GWh charged and discharged during the representative day, across representative days and planning periods.
+Higher storage activity increases the number of feasible charging patterns interacting with network constraints, which prolongs SP solves due to storage time-coupling and the ongoing discovery of violated thermal-limit constraints.
+Further computational improvements may be attained by pre-screening thermal violations.

+Overall, the computational performance and low optimality gaps underscores the tractability of the proposed formulation at high spatial and storage resolution.